 What are the different types of Assault and Battery Crimes in Maryland?

-In Maryland, including Baltimore County, Baltimore City, Harford County, Howard County, Anne Arundel County and Ocean City, the Assault & Battery statues are contained in Title 3 of the Maryland Criminal Code.
+In Maryland, including Baltimore County, Baltimore City, Harford County, Howard County, Anne Arundel County, Carroll County, Cecil County and Worcester County (Ocean City and Snow Hill), the Assault & Battery statues are contained in Title 3 of the Maryland Criminal Code.
 The subsections of the Maryland Assault & Battery title contain the following crimes:

 - Assault in the first degree;